zingale/computational_astrophysics/content/intro.md

 Spring 2023

-This is a collection of notebooks on computational (astro)physics/ Starting at the beginning, these notebooks introduce numerical methods for derivatives, intergration, rooting finding, ODEs, and linear algebra and then move onto applications in astrophysics.
+This is a collection of notebooks on computational (astro)physics.
+Starting at the beginning, these notebooks introduce numerical methods for derivatives, intergration, rooting finding, ODEs, and linear algebra and then move onto applications in astrophysics.